 The statewide interest should be recognized and protected over the local interest in shorelines of statewide significance.
-To ensure that statewide interests are protected over local interests, the city shall review all development proposals within shorelines of statewide significance for consistency with RCW 90.58.030 and the following policies:
+To ensure that statewide interests are protected over local interests, the city shall review all development proposals within shorelines of statewide significance for consistency with RCW 90.58.020 and the following policies:

-- 1. Encourage redevelopment of shorelines where it restores or enhances shoreline ecological functions and processes impaired by prior development activities. - 2.
-The city should consult with Ecology, the Washington State Department of Fish and Wildlife (WDFW), the Confederated Tribes of the Chehalis Reservation, the Shoalwater Bay Tribe, and the Quinault Indian Tribe, and other resources agencies for development proposals that could affect anadromous fisheries. - 3.
-Where commercial timber cutting takes place pursuant to SMP Section 5.09 and RCW 90.58.150, reforestation should take place as soon as feasible. - 4.
-Activities that use shoreline resources on a sustained yield or non-consuming basis and that are compatible with other appropriate uses should be given priority over uses not meeting these criteria. - 5.
+- 1. Encourage redevelopment of shorelines where it restores or enhances shoreline ecological functions and processes impaired by prior development activities. - The city should consult with Ecology, the Washington State Department of Fish and Wildlife (WDFW), the Confederated Tribes of the Chehalis Reservation, and the Quinault Indian Tribe, and other resource agencies for development proposals that could affect anadromous fisheries. - 3.
+Activities that use shoreline resources on a sustained yield or non-consuming basis and that are compatible with other appropriate uses should be given priority over uses not meeting these criteria. - 4.
 The range of options for shoreline use should be preserved to the maximum possible extent for succeeding generations.
-Development that consumes valuable, scarce, or irreplaceable natural resources should not be permitted if alternative sites are available. - 6.
-Potential short-term economic gains or convenience should be measured against potential long term and/or costly impairment of natural features. - 7.
-Protection or enhancement of aesthetic values should be actively promoted in design review of new or expanding development. - 8.
-Resources and ecological systems of shorelines of statewide significance and those limited shorelines containing unique, scarce, and/or sensitive resources should be protected to the maximum extent feasible. - 9.
+Development that consumes valuable, scarce, or irreplaceable natural resources should not be permitted if alternative sites are available. - 5.
+Potential short-term economic gains or convenience should be measured against potential long term and/or costly impairment of natural features. - 6.
+Protection or enhancement of aesthetic values should be actively promoted in design review of new or expanding development. - Resources and ecological systems of shorelines of statewide significance and those limited shorelines containing unique, scarce, and/or sensitive resources should be protected to the maximum extent feasible. - 8.
 Erosion and sedimentation from development sites should be controlled to minimize adverse impacts on ecosystem processes.
 If site conditions preclude effective erosion and sediment control, excavations, land clearing, or other activities likely to result in significant erosion should be severely limited.

-- 10. Public access development in extremely sensitive areas should be restricted or prohibited.
-All forms of recreation or access development should be designed to protect the resource base upon which such uses in general depend. - 11.
+- 9. Public access development in extremely sensitive areas should be restricted or prohibited.
+All forms of recreation or access development should be designed to protect the resource base upon which such uses in general depend. - 10.
 Public and private developments should be encouraged to provide trails, viewpoints, water access points, and shoreline related recreation opportunities whenever feasible.
-Such development is recognized as a high priority use. - 12.
+Such development is recognized as a high priority use. - 11.
 Development not requiring a waterside or shoreline location should be located inland so that lawful public enjoyment of shorelines is enhanced.